olxbr/aegir/README.md

   ### Important note
   `sideEffects` should be set to `NoneOnDryRun` so `Aegir` can validate the rules when you run `--server-dry-run` with `kubectl`.
-This is useful running CI/CD pipelines or trying to validate the configuration of the object.
+This is useful running CI/CD pipelines or trying to validate the configuration of the object before persisting it on ETCD

 ### TLS certificates